Faustina Kowalska: Diary: Divine Mercy in My Soul

 Diary: Divine Mercy in My Soul was written by Kowalska.
 The book is based on the contents of her diary from 1925 until her death in 1938.

 It was while assigned to Vilnius that Kowalska was advised by her confessor, Michael Sopoćko, to keep a diary and record her apparitions.
-Faustina’s diary is the only mystical text composed in Polish.
+Kowalska's diary is the only mystical text composed in Polish.

 The handwritten pages of Kowalska's diary turned into about 700 printed pages, published as the book Diary: Divine Mercy in My Soul.
-It reflects her thoughts, prayers and reported visions and conversations with Jesus on Divine Mercy.
+It reflects her thoughts, prayers and reported visions and conversations with Jesus on divine mercy.
 Kowalska's Vatican biography quotes some of her reported conversations with Jesus from her diary.